TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ## Dynamic Data Import

+Dynamic data import allows Backstage entity data to be updated quickly after it is changed in the Tyk Dashboard.
+This is an improvement on the schedule-based approach.

-When the router option is enabled in the entity provider config, the entity provide sets up endpoints in Backstage that the Tyk Dashboard can send a webhook request to Backstage when it detects a data change.
-Thiss allow Backstage entity data to be updated quickly after it is changed in the Tyk Dashboard.
+When the router option is enabled in the entity provider config, endpoints are set up in Backstage that enable the data import process to be triggered remotely by the Dashboard.
+To do this, the Dashboard sends a webhook request to Backstage when it detects a data change, which triggers the data import process.

 ### Endpoint Paths